 Treatment Options For Teeth Grinding in Washington, DC

 Dr. Deckard offers comprehensive, personalized solutions for patients suffering from teeth grinding.
-Some patients may need a combination of treatments to create a plan best suited to their specific needs.
+Some patients may need a combination of treatments to create a plan best suited to their needs.
 Dr. Deckard will provide an in-office visual examination and take dental X-rays to create a treatment plan that addresses teeth grinding and related symptoms, including tooth wear and headaches.

 Treatments for teeth grinding that Dr. Deckard provides in his office include: